27 June 2024

 Same problem.
 Same blasphemy.

-If your defense for committing the blasphemy of the Holy Spirit, is “We can safely ignore Jesus”… I’ll try to say this as kindly as I can: I’m pretty sure you’re not Christian.
-I don’t care if that’s how you identify yourself; Jesus doesn’t, ’cause he expects Christians to follow him.
+Ugh.
+If your defense for committing the blasphemy of the Holy Spirit is “We can safely ignore Jesus”… I’ll try to say this as kindly as I can: I’m pretty sure you’re not Christian.
+I don’t care if you identify yourself as Christian; Jesus doesn’t, ’cause he expects Christians to follow him.
 Even though his new covenant supersedes the old, his words will never pass away.
 Mt 24.35 Including his warnings about sin.

 I’ve actually heard non-cessationists borrow cessationist arguments, and claim, “The scribes’ sin was they personally witnessed Jesus’s miracles, yet said he did it by Satan.
 We can’t commit the same sin, ’cause we can’t personally witness his miracles, ’cause he’s in heaven now.”
 Well we’ve no idea whether the scribes personally witnessed anything, or judged entirely on hearsay.
 But regardless, I remind you Jesus intentionally didn’t say the unforgivable part was about blaspheming him.

 If anybody else is throwing out demons, particularly in Jesus’s name, and an unbeliever claims, “That’s not the Holy Spirit at work; it’s Satan”—it’s the same sin.
 Same blasphemy, against the same person.
-With the same consequence: This sin won’t be forgiven.
+With the same consequence: This sin doesn’t get forgiven.
+Not now, not later.

-The reason cessationists strive to redefine this sin, or insist it can no longer be committed, is pretty simple: They don’t wanna be accused of committing it.
-Because every time they claim a miracle isn’t of God but of Satan, they’re committing it.
+The reason cessationists strive mightily to redefine this sin, or insist it can no longer be committed, is pretty simple: They don’t wanna be accused of committing it!
+Because they’re comitting it.
+Every time they claim a miracle isn’t of God but of Satan, they’re committing it.

 Some of them—like John F. MacArthur of Grace Community Church in Sun Valley, California, editor of the MacArthur Study Bible, and host of the “Grace to You” radio program—have made blaspheming the Holy Spirit a central speciality of their ministry.
 MacArthur’s a cessationist, and believes he’s wholly justified in saying every present-day miracle-worker and prophet is working by the power of Satan.
 He figures he’s not blaspheming the Holy Spirit; they are.
 They’re claiming to work by the Spirit’s power, and they’re not.

-We Christians are instructed not to despise prophecy.
+We Christians are instructed (in the parts of the bible written after Jesus died on the cross, so dispensationalists should figure they apply!) not to despise prophecy.
 1Th 5.19 We’re meant to test it, and hold onto what’s good.
-1Th 5.20 Not prejudicially dismiss the entire practice as something the Spirit no longer enables, all because we’ve adopted a worldview founded on unbelief, and comforted by the idea of a distant, non-interventionist God.
+1Th 5.20 Not prejudicially dismiss the entire practice as something the Spirit no longer enables, all because we adopted a worldview founded on unbelief, and comforted by the idea of a distant, non-interventionist God.

 So: Can people still blaspheme the Holy Spirit?
 Yes.
-And they do.
+And some of ’em do it all the time.

 Is it really unforgivable?

-Three sins are described in Christendom as unpardonable:
+There are three sins described in Christendom as unpardonable:

 1. Apostasy.